-OOh my personal fashion style varies in the seasons.
+OOh, my personal fashion style varies in the seasons.
 I would say in summer a more bohemian look and in the colder months fitted suit jackets jeans boots so more classic.

 Where do you find inspiration for your creations?

 It is translating that what you have in your head into something tangible.
-Sometimes you have this idea that seems so simple and it can then be that the materials you need are a nightmare to get your hands on or are limited so you then have to re think what you want to do with your product.
+Sometimes you have this idea that seems so simple and it can then be that the materials you need are a nightmare to get your hands on or are limited so you then have to rethink what you want to do with your product.

 Can you tell us an anecdote of your experience with clients that revealed itself to be a big lesson?

 The anecdote would be as I mentioned before I created a piece earlier on and assumed that the stones I used would be available.
 After she bought her necklace she decided she wanted to have more of them to stock in a shop in Marbella.
-I went back to stock up on stones to find that the suppliers only has a couple of strands.
-Now fortunately the lady trusted me to create something similar but I could not offer her the exact thing.
+I went back to stock up on stones to find that the suppliers only have a couple of strands.
+Now, fortunately, the lady trusted me to create something similar but I could not offer her the exact thing.
 I have learned to make sure to be able to either make as much of what I need to use or to be clear what I offer without assuming materials will be there.
 A great learning curve.
 But it can still be tricky now and then.

 What piece of advice would you give a young designer who just graduated from college?

-oh that’s a tricky one but I would say keep with what you love a lot of jewellery has possible be done one way or the other but what you make is made by you so has your vibe on it.
+oh, that’s a tricky one but I would say keep with what you love a lot of jewelry has possible be done one way or the other but what you make is made by you so has your vibe on it.
 Try to make your style visible which is like your type of design your story.
 Social media is huge now and there is a market out there for you it is a big world.
 And yes value yourself the most difficult thing for creative is putting a price on it.